Lost-Crow23/Tech221_virtualisation/Setting_up_virtualisation.md

 Within MacOs users, errors may pop up, if persists use:

-- `$ vagrant init hashicorp/precise32` and follow the process
+- `$ vagrant init hashicorp/precise32` and follow the process.
+-

 <h3>Using VS code we edit</h3>